What Others Don’t Understand About the Life of a Medical Student

 7. Your Friends Don’t Understand the Grind of Doing Rotations on the Night Shift

 There is nothing as exhausting as night shift rotations.
-Being on-call during all night can be torture.
+Being on-call all night can be torture.
 This leaves you consuming too much caffeine to keep you awake.
 You also find yourself doing weird things to get by, like taking power naps in the elevator or at a lake.
 Only a medical student would understand this.

 8. Only Students Studying Medicine Understand Being Ignored by Doctors